interledger/rfcs/0000-node-requirements/0000-node-requirements.md

 # Overview

 An ILP node is very similar to a network router on an IP network.
 It has multiple incoming and outgoing links on which it sends and receives packets of data.
-It's primary function is to route incoming packets, on any links, to the appropriate outgoing link.
+Its primary function is to route incoming packets, on any links, to the appropriate outgoing link.

 Where an ILP node differs from an IP router is that it MUST be stateful.
 ILP packets come in request/response pairs so a node that receives a request on one link, and then routes it out on another, MUST ensure it is able to match any response it gets back on the outgoing link to the original request sent on that link.
 It MUST also route the response back along the same incoming link on which it received the original incoming request.